 The ExaHyPE engine supports simulation of systems of hyperbolic PDEs, as stemming from conservation laws.
-A concrete model for seismic wave propagation problems is being developed within the ExaHyPE project.
-The model is based on high-order Discontinuous Galerkin (DG) discretization, local time-stepping and works on octree-structured Cartesian meshes.
-The activities in this CoE will focus on setting up concrete services based on the ExaHyPE engine and seismic models.
+A concrete model for seismic wave propagation and dynamic rupture problems has been developed within ChEESE.
+The model is based on high-order Discontinuous Galerkin (DG) discretization and works on octree-structured Cartesian meshes.
+During ChEESE ExaHyPE has also been extended to work in uncertainty quantification workflows.

 High-performance package for waveform modelling and inversion with applications ranging from laboratory ultrasound studies to planetary-scale seismology.
 Solves dynamic (visco-)acoustic and elastic wave propagation problems on fully unstructured hypercubic and simplicial meshes in 2 and 3 dimensions using a spectral-element approach.

-SeisSol solves seismic wave propagation (elastic, viscoelastic) and dynamic rupture problems on heterogeneous 3D models.
+SeisSol solves seismic wave propagation and dynamic rupture problems on heterogeneous 3D models with various material models (e.g., elastic, elastic-acoustic, viscoelastic, poroelastic).
 SeisSol uses high-order DG discretization and local time-stepping on unstructured adaptive tetrahedral meshes.
-Scalable performance at Petascale has been demonstrated up to several thousand nodes (on several supercompers, e.g., Cori, SuperMUC, Hazel Hen, Shaheen, etc.).
-Earlier work considered offload schemes that scaled to 8000 nodes on the Tianhe-2 supercomputer (Xeon Phi, Knights Corner).
+Scalable performance at petascale has been demonstrated up to several thousand nodes on several supercompers (e.g., Cori, SuperMUC-NG, Shaheen-II, etc.).

 SPECFEM3D solves linear seismic wave propagation (elastic, viscoelastic, poroelastic, fluid-solid) and dynamic rupture problems in heterogeneous 3D models.
 SPECFEM3D also implements imaging and FWI for such complex models based on an L-BFGS (Broyden-Fletcher-Goldfarb-Shanno) algorithm.
 Based on the high-order spectral-element (CG) discretization for unstructured hexahedral meshes.
 Scalable performance at Petascale (runs on the largest machines worldwide: Titan and Summit at Oak Ridge, Piz Daint, CURIE, K computer, etc.)